• Home

 Welcome

-Thank you for visiting Issue 13 of Soul Forte: A Journal for Spiritual Writing, featuring writing by Zachary Nelson, Anne Gorsuch, Lucas Santo, Joann Renee Boswell, Laura Boatner, Tony Bates, and others.
+Thank you for visiting Issue 13 of Soul Forte: A Journal for Spiritual Writing, featuring photography and writing by Deborah Bagocius and writing by Zachary Nelson, Anne Gorsuch, Lucas Santo, Joann Renee Boswell, Laura Boatner, Tony Bates, Hope Mendelssohn, Karol Olesiak, and Connor Brown.
 May you read and resurrect.

 Find out more